 Drug rehabs can claim to be many different things.
 And we know that finding a safe place to recover from addiction and alcoholism is the first step of many in your journey of recovery.
 However, at Real Deal, we make the process seamless and enjoyable.
 Don’t just find a treatment center to get off drugs.
 Find a place to create a completely new life.

-Counseling and therapy are well-developed and effective treatments for many of the problems people suffer from today.
-Often, issues that seem unsolvable or like they require medication can be resolved by working with a good counselor.
+Counseling and mental health therapy are well-developed and effective treatments for many of the mental and emotional problems people suffer from today– including addiction.
+Often, issues that appear unsolvable or to require medication can be resolved by working with a good counselor.

 Counseling can be especially helpful for those struggling with substance abuse and addiction.
 When it comes to addiction, mental health and behavioral counseling are often a key part of the recovery process.

 There are a number of types of counseling that can be helpful for treating substance abuse and addiction.

 Most people are familiar with this type of counseling.
 The client meets with a therapist on a regular basis, such as once a week, to work on behavioral health.
 Cognitive-behavioral therapy, or CBT, is a common practice where patients learn to identify and avoid or deal with situations that put them at risk of substance use.
 Individual counseling is a core component of successful recovery programs for many people today.

 A key part of the recovery process is being a member of a community with the same issues and goals.
 This is where group therapy comes in.
 Patients can feel comfortable discussing their substance abuse issues, with the knowledge that others in the group understand what they are going through from experience.
 Achieving sobriety and then staying sober becomes much easier when you don’t have to do it all by yourself.